dehora/outland/README.md

 ./start_outland
 ```

-This will start an Outland container on port 8180, create tables, and seed the server with an app called `testapp` that has two feature flags `test-flag-1` and `test-option-1`.
-Dummy credentials are setup as a convenience in the folder's `.env` file.
+This will:

+ - Add the redis and dynamodb-local images and start them.
+ - Start an Outland container on port 8180.
+ - Create the dynamodb tables used by docker.
+ - Seed the server with an app called `testapp`.
+ - Add two feature flags to the app, `test-flag-1` and `test-option-1`.

 You can see the app's list of features via the API:

 ```sh